UBC-STAT/stat-406/faq.md

 * Come to office hours.
 Again, I like explaining things.

-* Do the WeBWork practice --- start early and make sure you attempt and understand all questions.
-I can't emphasize this enough.
-The biggest mistake you can make is to convince yourself that you know something because a classmate did it in the Lab.
-Make sure you understand every step and how to get there.

 * Try the tutorials again without the help of your classmates.

 * Read the examples at the end of the \[ISLR\] chapters.
 Try the exercises.